ShahriyarHussain/saio_installation/README.md

 # OpenStack Swift All In One Installer

+**[**OpenStack Swift**](https://github.com/openstack/swift) is a distributed object storage system designed to scale from a single machine to thousands of servers.
+Swift is optimized for multi-tenancy and high concurrency.**

 This repository contains Swift All In One Installer script.
 It is an unofficial fork of the repository: https://github.com/o-julfikar/cloud and heavily modified from the original one.
 It is rigorously tested on **Ubuntu 20.04 LTS** using **python3**.
 Expected to work on both **Ubuntu 18.04 LTS** and **Ubuntu 21.04**

 ## Installation Procedure